ashejim/C964/_build/html/_sources/ci_page.md

     <base target="_blank">
 </head>

-The capstone was designed to showcase knowledge and skills accumulated throughout the BSCS degree program.
+The purpose of the capstone is to showcase knowledge and skills accumulated throughout your BSCS degree program.
 Helping you integrate your accumulative expertise into a passing capstone is the primary responsibility of your assigned C964 course instructor.
 However, the capstone was designed by WGU  with the expectation that the necessary skills have already been mastered.
-So questions regarding those skills, e.g., coding, debugging, mathematics, and machine learning; may be outside the scope of your assigned course instructor's expertise.
+So questions regarding those skills, e.g., coding, debugging, mathematics, and machine learning; may be outside the scope of your assigned course instructor's expertise (the capstone faculty team supports *all* capstones in the undergraduate IT college).

 ```{margin}  Which courses are these skills covered?
 See the [course map](LINKHERE), but there are major gaps.
 Noteably, machine learning, data processing, and inferential statistics.
 Tangential skills such as vector calculus and probability are also missing.
 BUT the true asset of a computer *science* graduate, is the ability to adapt, learn, and problem solve.
 Something you've done plenty of and should expect to do your entire career.